• Skip to primary navigation

 two lowball glasses with cold brew coffee topped with cold foam.

 If you've ever wondered how to make Starbucks sweet cream cold foam like a barista, this is an easy recipe that will teach you how to recreate this delicious foam at home.
-It can be used in your morning coffee to spice things up.
-Feel free to add flavoring like vanilla or caramel to change up the flavor.
+Pour on top of a glass of cold brew for the perfect Starbucks dupe.

 Author: Jessica Mode